 And the flag of Katowice:

-So as you can see, the Polish flag sets the theme for the flags of many other cities!
+So as you can see, the national flag sets the theme for the flags of many other cities!

 Legal usage of the flag of Poland